 “When I saw Iona’s enormous black-and-white carborundum prints of the fen, I started to suspect I was missing something.
 The big sky, so characteristic of the East Anglian landscape, was not the dominating feature.
 Instead, the texture of black soil is lovingly rendered in the foreground, reaching up and away to the unnaturally even furrows of an intensively farmed field.
 Hay stubble can be picked out across its surface, with the thready detail of telegraph pole, hedgerow and outhouse on the horizon.
 It was breathtaking, intimate, beautiful.
 I began to fall in love.” – Kate Arthur, Hold Open the Door, UCD Press, 2020.

-In 2020, I was elected as a guest member of Artworks, an established group of thirty contemporary East Anglian artists, and will take part in the autumn exhibition.
+In 2021, my prints November Fen and Towards the Church on Great North Fen were selected for the Society of Women Artists 160th Annual Open Exhibition at the Mall Galleries.
 I was awarded The Hawthorn Printmakers Award for “Most Interesting Use of Medium” for my work on show at the Cambridge Original Printmakers Biennale 2018.
 My prints Goonhilly Downs and White Downs State III were selected for the Royal Academy Summer Exhibitions in 2015 and 2016 respectively.
 In 2012 I was awarded the Curwen Studio prize at the Royal Society of Painter Printmakers Summer Exhibition, Bankside Gallery, and most recently selected again in 2018 with November Fen.